How Memory Works

 3- Matcha Tea

-L-Theanine is a rare amino acid in Matcha tea that helps boost the motor skills and focusing ability of the brain.
+L-Theanine is a rare amino acid found in Matcha tea that helps boost the brain's motor skills and focusing ability.

 Research shows that Matcha powder benefits brain function in several ways.
-It alleviates the symptoms of brain fog and forgetfulness, and even combat neurodegeneration that comes with aging, which is why it’s the best tea for brainpower (3).
+It alleviates the symptoms of brain fog and forgetfulness and even combats neurodegeneration that comes with aging, which is why it’s the best tea for brainpower (3).

 4- Gotu Kola Tea

 Gotu Kola is an Ayurvedic tonic herb that naturally increases brain function.
-It helps the brain regenerates cells by stimulating the release of brain-derived neurotrophic factors, which supports cell production and increases neuroplasticity.
+It helps the brain regenerate cells by stimulating the release of brain-derived neurotrophic factors, which support cell production and increase neuroplasticity.

 It also enhances memory because its compounds increase blood flow and collagen production while reducing oxidative stress.